C3BI-pasteur-fr/python-course-1/source/Variables.rst

   make our own version of them (we will not cover this topic during this course), but not to introduce new names.
   A single underscore can be used as an identifier, and inside an interactive interpreter or Python Shell, _ holds the results of the last expression that was evaluated.
 In normal program _ does not exists unles we use it explicitly.
-  Some developpers like to use _ when they don't intend to use it, for instance in loops when they don't care about the items being looped over, or when they unpack a sequence and don't care of some value: ::
+  Some developers like to use _ when they don't intend to use it, for instance in loops when they don't care about the items being looped over, or when they unpack a sequence and don't care of some value: ::

    for _ in (0,1,2,3,4,5):